dotswg/dots-requirements/draft-ietf-dots-requirements.md

 must be able to authenticate DOTS servers, and vice versa, to avoid exposing new attack surfaces when deploying DOTS; specifically, to prevent DDoS mitigation in response to DOTS signaling from becoming a new form of attack.
-In order to provide this level of proteection, DOTS agents must have a way to negotiate and agree upon the terms of protocol security.
+In order to provide this level of protection, DOTS agents must have a way to negotiate and agree upon the terms of protocol security.
 Attacks against the transport protocol should not offer a means of attack against the message confidentiality, integrity and authenticity.

-The DOTS server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making adjustments to other commonly configurable features, such as listen ports, exchanging black- and white-lists, and so on.
+The DOTS server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making adjustments to other commonly configurable features, such as listen port numbers, exchanging black- and white-lists, and so on.

 Finally, DOTS should be sufficiently extensible to meet future needs in